jrief/django-formset/docs/source/single-form.rst

 	  <button type="button" click="submit -> proceed">Submit</button>
 	</django-formset>

 At the beginning we see, that we have to "formsetify" our form.
-This means to change the signature of the form class as described in the previous section.
+This is required in order to change the signature of the form class as described in the previous section.
 If the form instance inherits already from :class:`formset.utils.FormMixin`, then this step can be skipped.

 We then iterate over all form fields.
 Hidden fields shall not be wrapped inside a field-group, in contrast to visible fields.
 Here we can use our own rendering logic, depending on which field we want to render.

+Rendering a form field-by-field shall only be used as last resort, because it inhibits the reusage of the rendering templates.
+If fields have to be styled explicitly, for instance to place the input field for the postal code on the same line as the input field for the "city", then a better approach is to adopt the :ref:renderers_.